patrick-zippenfenig/SwiftArrowParquet/README.md

   ```

 3. Import SwiftArrowParquet and use it.
-Note: Writing a simple Parquet file is currently the only functionality

 ```swift
 import SwiftArrowParquet